Wood glue: Urea-formaldehyde

 Urea-formaldehyde resin adhesives feature a low effective cost, low cure temperatures, resistance to microorganisms and abrasion, and light color.
 It does not creep, and can be repaired with epoxy.
 It can rapidly deteriorate in hot, moist environments, releasing formaldehyde (a carcinogen).
 Supplied as a fine white powder which is mixed with half its weight of cold water for use.
-Mixed adhesive remains usable for around three hours depending on temperature.
-Providing it is kept dry, un-used powder has a shelf-life of up to a year.
+Mixed adhesive remains usable for around three hours, depending on temperature.
+Providing it is kept dry, unused powder has a shelf life of up to a year.
 The adhesive has the ability to fill gaps between ill-fitting components.
-A popular brand is Cascamite.
+It has been produced since the 1930s as Aerolite to bond plywood for use in aircraft construction.

+The greenhouse gas emissions are 2.04 kg CO2 equivalent/kg of Urea-formaldehyde adhesive.

 Resorcinol-formaldehyde

 Resorcinol-formaldehyde resin glue is very strong and durable (resisting immersion in boiling water, mild acids, salt water, solvents, mold, fungus, ultraviolet, etc.).
 Historically, it was the dominant glue in exterior grade plywood manufacture and the production of wooden aircraft.
 It must be mixed before use (liquid resin and powdered catalyst), is toxic, and has a dark purple cured color, which may not be acceptable in some uses.
 For many years, the Federal Aviation Administration (FAA) has stated that "Resorcinol is the only known adhesive recommended and approved for use in wooden aircraft structure and fully meets necessary strength and durability requirements" for certificated aircraft.
 However, in fact the vast majority of wooden aircraft built in recent decades (mostly amateur-built aircraft) instead use other types of adhesives (primarily epoxy resin systems), which offer greater strength and, even more importantly, much less criticality in perfect application technique.
 Most newer adhesives are much more tolerant to typical construction mistakes (such as small gaps or misalignments between parts) than resorcinol, which offers virtually no tolerance for such everyday construction situations.
 This can pose major difficulties, especially in complex assemblies.
 Resorcinol is, however, still used by some builders/restorers, and is commonly seen in vintage aircraft.